O. J. Simpson: Marriages to Marguerite Whitley and Nicole Brown

 On June 24, 1967, Simpson married Marguerite L. Whitley.
 Together, they had three children: Arnelle L. Simpson (b.
 1968), Jason Lamar Simpson (b.
 1970), and Aaren Lashone Simpson (1977–1979).
-In August 1979, Aaren drowned in the family's swimming pool.
+In August 1979, Aaren fatally drowned in the family's swimming pool.

 Marguerite declined to testify at the trial on behalf of Simpson.
 According to LAPD Officer Terry Schauer and his partner Richard Deandra, when she and Simpson were married, they got a call from Marguerite, who alleged that Simpson was physically violent towards her.
 She refused to press charges against him.
 In an interview with Barbara Walters in 1995, Marguerite denied allegations that a police officer responded to a domestic violence call during her marriage to Simpson, telling Walters the alleged incident was not true and that she never made a police report.
 "Never—never did.
 I just found out about this, after 21 years."
 Marguerite addressed rumors that she was a battered woman during her marriage to Simpson, stating, "If he did, he would have got a frying pan upside his head.
 There was just no way that I would allow that to happen to me."

-In the interview Marguerite also expressed her belief in Simpson's innocence and denied rumors that their son Jason helped commit the murders.
+She also expressed her belief in Simpson's innocence and denied rumors that their son Jason helped commit the murders.
 "Oh God, it's not something O.J. would do.
 It's not—you know, it's just not something either one of them would do," she said.